drew-bozarth/Student-and-Faculty-Database/README.txt

 n/a

 References:
-BST.h template class based on BST template we created in class
+bst.h template class based on BST template we created in class LinkedList.h template class based on DoublyLinkedList we created in class GenStack.h template class based on GenStack we created in class

 Instructions:
 Start compsci docker container with "start compsci"